varrockbank/yew/README.md

 # Motivation

-I started grad school and sought to consistently snapshot my thoughts, both private and intellectual.
-I hope to retroactively pinpoint the specific time frame I developed certain ideas.
+I started grad school and sought to consistently snapshot my thoughts private and intellectual.
+I hope to capture the evolution of my beliefs and knowledge.

-Before this, I had a scattered and unstructured set of ad-hoc notes that would in all likelihood be lost in the entropy.
-The only way to search through the documents is to comprehensively look through them all.
-This mess also hindered incrementally building knowledge.
-It was taxing on my brain's CPU and memory.
+Before this I had unstructured and disorganized notes that disappeared into the entropy.
+The only way to retrieve something is to exhaustively scan everything.
+This is not conducive to incrementally building knowledge which requires accurately reflecting on prior knowledge.
+I relied heavily on my "first brain" which was unreliable and taxing.

-Software-as-a-services come and go making the value prop of solving this problem.
-The two issues I face with these services is data portability and input lag.

-A knowledge management system is more than logging daily stream of thoughts in chronological order.
-It should have caches, the most common of which is lists of stuff such as a todo list.
+I hope to offload the cognitive overload by "writing the data to disk".
+This "second brain" and "personal knowledge management system" includes a few different workflows / flow states which require different data structures.

+1. workflow: journaling
+   - flow state: stream of thought of day-to-day
+   - data structure: append-only list of logs, one log file per day.
+     This list is chronological.
+2. workflow: reflection
+   - flow state: recapping and reflecting on journal entries over a weekly or monthly period
+   - data structure: a summary document
+3. workflow: scratchpad
+   - flow state: need to quickly dump information down before forgetting
+   - data structure: a cache
+4. workflow: R&D
+   - flow state: lots of information that are in flux
+   - data structure: a folder of documents and resources
+5. workflow: lists
+   - flow state: shopping lists, TODO lists
+   - data structure: mutable lists
+6. workflow: authoring
+   - flow state: distilling and explaining of a topic.
+The audience can be for the future version of yourself.
+   - data structure: editable set of documents

+Software-as-a-services sell a perfected knowledge management system.
+The issues I encounter:

+- Making everyone happy.
+As such, they have to handle every use-case which means a steep learning curve and complexity.
+- data portability and to a lesser degree data sovereignty
+- input lag
+- access on weak internet and devices

+Yew exists because I can solve these problems.
+Namely, I just need to make myself happy.

-## Overarching Ideas
+## Virtues

 1. Plaintext files
 2. Directory structure as a means of organization
 3. Version control
 4. Metadata support for purposes of search / information retrieval
 5. Accessible from small (smartphones) and large devices (laptops) on slow internet connection
-6. Yew versions aim for backward compatibility
+6. Maintain backward compatibility
-7. Strive to be a specification rather than implementation
+7. implementation follows specification. specification specification, specification.
-8. Encourages information retrieval (search) and organization (tags)
+8. Amenable to information retrieval (search) and organization (tags)
 9. Do not chase trends or appeal to compatibility for the sake of compatibility
+10. Avoid overengineering and perfectionism

 Yew leans towards specification, rather than implementation, on workflow conventions as to that interop with readily available software/toolchains, namely on Unix systems.